 Coming to a new country, learning its culture and language, and finding your way is difficult enough without trying to navigate the particulars of immigration law.
 If you are becoming a naturalized U.S. citizen, you may have some legal questions that require professional counsel.
-Get a head start by having an attorney review your case, at no charge.
+Instead of taking chances, get professional help from an immigration law attorney.

 Contact a qualified immigration attorney to help you with the citizenship process.